Types of College Loans to Consider

 Direct Unsubsidized Loans are made to eligible undergraduate, graduate and professional students.
 Your school determines the amount you can borrow based on your cost of attendance and other financial aid you receive.
 Unlike Direct Subsidized Loans, you do not need to demonstrate financial need to qualify, but you are responsible for paying the interest on the loan while you are in school.
 You may choose to not pay this interest while you are in school (or during grace periods and/or deferment or forbearance periods); however, your interest will accrue (accumulate) and be “capitalized” (added to the principal amount of your loan).

 Direct PLUS Loans are made to parents of dependent undergraduate students and graduate and professional students without regard to financial need.

 Direct Consolidation Loans allow you to consolidate multiple federal student loans into one loan at no cost with a fixed interest rate based on the average of the interest rates on the loans being consolidated.

 The interest rate on all types of federal student loans is fixed and may be higher or lower than on private student loans.
 Payments on federal student loans are not due until you graduate, leave school or drop below half-time enrollment.

 In contrast to federal student loans which are made by the federal government and have terms and conditions that are set by law, private student loans are made by private organizations, such as banks, credit unions, and state agencies or state-chartered non-profit organizations, and have terms and conditions that are set by the lender.
-Private student loans differ from federal student loans in terms of interest rate, repayment options, and other features.
+Private student loans may differ from federal student loans in their interest rates, repayment options, and other features.

 Interest rates, terms, and fees of private student loans differ by lender and by type of loan.
-It is important to understand the terms of your private student loan.
-Be sure to ask your lender any questions you may have.
+Therefore, it is important to understand the terms of any private student loan you consider.
+Be sure to ask your lender these important questions when shopping for a private loan.